-You will be charged penalties for failing to make a return of Class 1A NICs and for fraudulently or negligently making an incorrect return.
+You may be charged penalties for failing to make a return of Class 1A NICs and for fraudulently or negligently making an incorrect return.

-If the failure continues beyond 12 months there is an additional penalty not exceeding the amount of the Class 1A NICs paid late.
+If the failure continues beyond 12 months there’s an additional penalty not exceeding the amount of the Class 1A NICs paid late.

-An incorrect return made carelessly or deliberately attracts a penalty not exceeding the difference between the amount of Class 1A NICs shown on that return and the amount that should’ve been shown.
+An incorrect return made carelessly or deliberately attracts a penalty not exceeding the difference between the amount of Class 1A NICs shown on that return and the amount that should have been shown.

 26. Quick guide to working out, reporting and paying Class 1A NICs

 There’s more information in paragraphs 9 to 25.